Depreciation in the Accounts of a Business: Accounting Treatment and Financial Impact

 A. Recording Depreciation in the Accounts

 • Depreciation Expense Account: Recognizes the annual depreciation charge in the income statement.
+It reduces net profit for the financial year.

 B. Journal Entry for Depreciation